Hammered Dulcimer—Private & Small Group Lessons

 I am a believer in doing whatever it takes to get you going.
 Typically we use a combination of written music (for fiddle, complete with bowings, and for the HD, detailed examples of arranging ideas), demonstration and recording parts of the lesson.
 A must: Please bring some sort of recording device--smart phones and IPads to record video are best; digital voice recorders are fine as well.
 I much prefer video.

 Rental instruments (fiddle and hammered dulcimer) are available at $30 per month.
 You may rent for as long as it is necessary.
 A portion of the rent ($20 per month) may be applied to the purchase of any instrument that I can get for you (not just the one you are renting).
 My hammered dulcimers include the full line of Master Works, Dusty Strings, and Songbird instruments.
 I also have a variety of other instruments including used ones, such the Rick Thum professional.
+Rentals are only available for those taking lessons from Ken Kolodner or Mary Lynn van Deventer.
+I make occasional exceptions for other teachers in MD/DC/Northern VA.

 48 hours notice except for emergencies; students will pay for missed lessons unless cancellation was due to an emergency.